c0ded00d1e12/ecen224/_labs/debugging.md

 And that's really all there is to this method!
 You'll be surprised to see how effective the simple logging of variable values as you go can ensure a smoother development experience.
 By using trace debugging, you can quickly identify and fix bugs, improve the performance of your program, and improve the overall reliability of your software.

-**In the lab files for this repository, go to the `trace-debug` folder.
-There you will find a library called math (`math.h`), an implementation (`math.c`), and a main file (`main.c`).
+**In the lab files for this repository, there are three files of interest: `main.c`, `math.c`, and `math.h`.
 Buggy functions have been included in the `math.c` file.
 Your job is to debug them using the trace debugging method and ensure that all of them work properly.
 To compile the program, you can pass both C files to gcc:**

 ```
 gcc main.c math.c
 ```

+**Answer the questions in the README.md file as you debug `math.c`.**

 ### Using a Debugger

 While trace debugging may seem like the most practical way to address small bugs or issues in your code, sometimes it is not enough.
 Have you every printed out the contents of a double or even triple-nested `for` loop to try and find out where your logic went wrong?
 If not: congratulations!
 Like all others who have, we can assure it is no fun, especially when the terminal window fills up with unnecessary print statements that makes the bug more difficult to find.

 The simple solution to this is to use a debugger!
 A debugger is a program that controls the execution of a program, and allows us to pause it whenever we want and examine the values of variables and how they change during runtime.
 For this class we will be using the GDB debugger.
 To ensure it is installed on your Pi Z2W, run the following command: